program--/fipio/cran-comments.md

 ## Resubmission

 This is a resubmission.
-This version includes new features.
+This version addresses bugfixes.
 See the NEWS.md file for details.

-Additionally, I have fixed the redirected URLs in the README.

 ## Test environments